 On January 9 2018, the Cabinet at Rushcliffe agreed to a package of measures to prioritise tree planting and protection.
 Please see our news release for futher details and the cabinet report is also available online.
 An update has been given to the councils Community Development Group on 26 February 2019, details are available online.

-The council is establishing a free tree scheme in 2018, this will run again in 2019.
-Applications for residents of Rushcliffe to apply for up to 2 free trees will be accepted via our Surveymonkey form from June 2018.
+The council established a free tree scheme in 2018, this will run again in 2019.
+Applications for residents of Rushcliffe to apply for up to 2 free trees will be accepted via our Surveymonkey form from June 2019.
 The trees will be issued from stalls around the borough in November.
-Please apply at https://www.surveymonkey.co.uk/r/DHFQSLK

-We are also supplying (and if required) planting up to 10 trees on land with owner permission identified by Parish Councils in the Autumn / Winter 2018/19.
-Parish Council's have been notified of this.
+We are also supplying (and if required) planting up to 10 trees on land with owner permission identified by Parish Councils in the Autumn / Winter 2019/20.

 Further information will be forthcoming as the schemes are developed.